-Mr. Jacobs studied at the Curtis Institute of Music and joined the faculty of the Juilliard School in 2003.
-He was named chairman of the organ department in 2004, one of the youngest faculty appointees in the school’s history.
-He received Juilliard’s prestigious William Schuman Scholar’s Chair in 2007 and an honorary Doctor of Music from Washington and Jefferson College in 2017.
+Mr. Jacobs studied at the Curtis Institute of Music, double-majoring with John Weaver for organ and Lionel Party for harpsichord, and at Yale University with Thomas Murray.
+He joined the faculty of The Juilliard School in 2003, and was named chairman of the organ department in 2004, one of the youngest faculty appointees in the school’s history.
+He received Juilliard’s prestigious William Schuman Scholar’s Chair in 2007.
+In 2017 Mr. Jacobs received an honorary doctorate from Washington and Jefferson College.

 “Paul Jacobs is one of the great living virtuosos… he is utterly without artifice”

 “An obliterating performance by one of the major musicians of our time.”

 – The New Yorker

 BUY SINGLE TICKETS: ONLY $20!